logo2

 The brewery underwent further renovations to expand the business.
 In Oct 1901, the brewery received four large oak vats and had four more ordered, which together would increase storage capacity by 880 barrels (35).
 In Mar 1904, annual capacity reached 23,000 barrels, which necessitated a new ice machine and two new fermentation tubs (44).
 Other improvements included replacing the wood sheathing on the cellar walls with plaster to reduce dampness, adding an air filter to the fermentation room, adding an air pump to force beer from the vats to the filling room, and installing electric lights throughout the brewery (44).
 Two months later, the company received a new labelling machine and a machine to iron out the tin foil for the necks of premium-brand beer bottles (46).
 The new machines eliminated hand labor and completed the work faster and neater (46).

-The bottling works underwent expansion, highlighting the growing market for bottled beer.
-By 1901, the company would order at least four carloads of bottles in a year, with each carload holding 115 to 125 gross of bottles (42).
-In Jul 1901, they received a carload from Streater, Ill.
-(42), which would have been bottle #69a.
-The company announced in Mar 1902 that it would be moving its bottling works from the building north of the brewery to the vacant building in the rear of Karger & Sons refrigerator (41).
-In Feb 1905, the company replaced old-style foot- or hand-powered machines with steam bottling machinery, including a Hennes-Kellar revolving filler, a Leader labeling machine, a Crown Cork & Seal Co. power corker, and a Tonelli bottle washing machine (47).
 In Feb 1906, the company announced plans to build a new bottling works in the rear of the main building just across the street from the present bottling works (48).
 The building currently on the site would be razed for the new framed bottling works (48).
 The bottling department would occupy the entire first floor and would be fitted with new machinery, including a Bishop-Babcock counter pressure automatic filling machine with a capacity of 10,000-quart bottles per day (48).
-The basement and second floor would be used for storage of empty boxes and bottles (47).
-On 27 May 1906, construction of a new bottling works was nearly completed (39).
+The basement and second floor would be used for storing empty boxes and bottles (48).
+By late May 1906, construction of a new bottling works was nearly completed (39).
+The new machinery was installed by late Mar 1907 and was soon to be ready for operation (6).
+The new equipment included a new engine, a steaming tank, a lightning wiring machine, a labeler, an air pump, an Elck washer, a Volz bottle rinser, a regulation filling machine, a corking machine, and other machinery (6).
+For washing, the bottles were inserted into sockets of a conveyer that carried them twice through washing water and then deposited them in a soaking box (6).
+They were then put on racks and thoroughly rinsed twice (6).
+The new equipment could wash 2,900 bottles in about 15 minutes (6).
 The 1908 Sanborn map showed the new bottling works on the opposite side of the street where a warehouse once stood.

-In Nov 1903, the company increased the capitalization of the corporation to $150,000 divided into 15,000 shares (45).
 The company had 10 employees in 1904 (16), up to 32 in 1909 (17), and 28 in 1917 (18).

 When Prohibition hit Michigan in 1918 (4), the brewery was listed for "soft drinks" with only four employees (19), and then operations were suspended (4).
 After the repeal of Prohibition, the brewery reopened on 21 Aug 1933, and about eight years later, it moved into the former Park Brewing Company facility in Hancock (4).
 Local interests purchased the brewery in 1952 and operated it as the Copper Country Brewing Co. until it finally closed in 1954 (5).
 Another old pioneer brewery passed into history after being in existence for 95 years, leaving behind a story to be told and wonderful old bottle artifacts to help interpret that story.